w3c/wai-dynamic-planning/source/initiate/spread_the_word.html.erb.md

 ---
-title: Communicate accessibility aims and value to wider organization
+title: Spread the word about accessibility
 status: editors-draft
 layout: activity
 ---